Huegoxaga/notes/finance/README.md

 ### Commodities

+- Examples
   - Energy products
-- Industrial metals,
+  - Industrial metals
-- Precious metals,
+  - Precious metals
   - Agricultural products
   - Carbon credits
 - Spot commodity markets, trade commodities for immediate delivery, whereas the forward and futures markets trade commodities for future delivery.
 - The producers and processors of commodity products are the primary users of the spot commodity markets as they are best able to take or make immediate deliveries.